NoLtour/Uni-notes/Mathematics for Engineering and the Environment/Year 2/1 Second order ODEs/Inhomogeneous linear second order ODEs.md

 Solve:
 $$ \ddot{y} + 4\dot{y} + 4y = \ln\left( \tan\left( x^{-\frac{69x}{3}} \right) \right) $$

-Here as you can see the [[source term]] is "fucking bullshit" (that is [[yeah lmao fuck that|the term used in industry]]), the reality is often there is no obvious guess or it is just plain unsolvable (at least using current mathematical techniques) at which
+Here as you can see the [[source term]] is "fucking bullshit" (that is [[yeah lmao fuck that|the term used in industry]]), the reality is often there is no obvious guess or it is just plain unsolvable (at least using current mathematical techniques).